Sean-Toroghi/Deep-learning/Computer Vision.md

 ### Creating a bounding-box ground truth for training
-Create input-output pairs, where the input is the image and the output is the bounding boxes and the object classes, is the first step in object detection pipeline.
-The bounding box is in practice performed by identifying four piixels that identify the four corners of the box.
+Creating input-output pairs, where the input is the image and the output is the bounding boxes and the object classes, is the first step in the object detection pipeline.
+The bounding box is in practice performed by identifying four pixels that identify the four corners of the box.
 One approach is to employ [ybat](https://github.com/drainingsun/ybat) to create (annotate) and store bounding boxes around objects in the image in XML format.

 ### identify region proposals
 Region proposal is a technique that helps identify islands of regions where the pixels are similar to one another.
 This technique helps to identify location of objects presented in an image.
 Additionally, given that a region proposal generates a proposal for a region, it aids in object localization where the task is to identify a bounding box that fits exactly around an object.